The Religious Glossary

 3. Your receipt for attending Mass.

-CHOIR: A group of people whose singing allows the rest of the Congregation to lip-sync.
+CHOIR: A group of people whose singing allows the rest of the Congregation to

 HOLY WATER: A liquid whose chemical formula is H2OLY.